 Super useful for all your future projects, I promise!

-Also please note, washable interfacing or interlining, like using cotton batting will make it even better for something you wash often, say, a bread basket.
-The mid-sized basket would really make a pretty breadbasket for the holiday table, what do you think?
-(And now that I mention this, we will be making our own bread like this one soon again!)
+Using washable interfacing or interlining, like cotton batting, can help improve items that you wash frequently.
+For example, this is beneficial for a bread basket.
+The mid-sized basket would truly make a stunning breadbasket for the holiday table, what do you think?

-If you like baskets and home storage, you'll love these two patterns from my pattern shop too:
+If you like baskets and home storage, you might love the ALLina pattern from my pattern shop too:

-If you enjoyed this tutorial, share it, like it or tell your friends about it.
-Or save it for later to Pinterest, so you've got it ready whenever you want to make a lovely basket:
+If you enjoyed this tutorial, share it, like it, or tell your friends about it.
+Or save it for later to Pinterest using this link, so you've got it ready whenever you want to make a lovely basket.

 Get email updates and never miss out on new patterns, printables, and tutorials: